loro-dev/columnar/encoding.md

 ## Summary

-- Tables serialize as postcard sequences of fields; container fields embed a columnar layout.
+- Tables are sequences of fields; container fields embed a columnar layout.
-- Row fields become independent columns; codecs emit postcard “bytes”.
+- Row fields become independent columns; codecs emit byte strings.
-- Optional fields are appended as `(index, bytes)` pairs, enabling backward‑/forward‑compatible evolution.
+- Optional fields are appended as `(index, bytes)` pairs for backward/forward‑compatible evolution.
 - Iteration is a decoding optimization; the wire format remains the same.